Mullah Yaqoob: Views

 Mohammed Yaqoob supported a negotiated settlement to the War in Afghanistan.
 An avid supporter of former leader of the Taliban Akhtar Mansour, Yaqoob is pro-Saudi, has a reputation as a peace-advocating moderate, and is believed to have ties with the former government of Afghanistan.
 He also believes that the enforcement of Sharia should co-exist with basic international norms.
-Yaqoob also favours diplomatic reproach with India and is sceptical of Pakistani involvement in the Taliban.